 Required Resources and Information

 Applicants whose sponsoring entity holds a Texas 501(c)(3) are to complete and submit the Generation Twenty-Four Charter Application (Word, 385 KB) and required attachments (PDF, 1,490 KB).
+Please also review the errata (PDF, 523 KB) to the required attachments document, posted December 20, 2018.

 The following attachment links are applicable to ALL applicants and provide additional necessary information for submitting an application: